-BDRP Rotary Shaft Seals
+BDRP™ High Pressure Rotary Shaft Seals

-Chapter C07 of the Kalsi Seal Handbook provides additional details of the BDRP seal and implementation guidelines for the use of this rotary seal in rotary control devices (RCDs).
+Chapter E7 of the Kalsi Seal Handbook™ provides implementation guidelines for using BDRP type rotary seals in rotating control devices (RCDs).
 The most current testing and performance results can be obtained by contacting our helpful Kalsi Seals engineering team.